kehikko/profiler/README.md

 composer require kehikko/profiler
 ```

-If you plan to use this without *Composer*, you need to install *Twig* and *Symfony Yaml* manually so that they are autoloaded when
+If you plan to use this without *Composer*, you need to install *Twig* manually so that it is autoloaded when
 this profiler code is run.

-The part that writes profiling data, needs only *Symfony Yaml*.
-The part that is used to view profiled calls, needs both.
+The part that writes profiling data doe not need *Twig*.
+Only the part that is used to view profiled calls, needs *Twig*.

 ## Setup